 It may seem trivial in the time, but a missed deadline here or a postponed meeting there can eventually snowball into rushed work, frazzled coworkers, and severe project delays.

-As per the 2021 Anatomy of Work Index. , scheduling delays like these are becoming more frequent, with 26 percent of deadlines being missed each week.
+As per the 2021 Anatomy of Work Index, scheduling delays like these are becoming more frequent, with 26 percent of deadlines being missed each week.

 Solution: Your team will have clarity on how parts fit together thanks to an efficient project schedule.
 As a result, it will be simple for you to determine which important milestones depend on one another.
 You can then work backward from the due dates to make sure that you have adequate time for each stage.
-In order to account for everyone’s timetable and duties, you can also involve your team in the scheduling process.
+To account for everyone’s timetable and duties, you can also involve your team in the scheduling process.

 Problem: It’s challenging to keep the team members engaged and on the same page.